JohnnyXavier/johnnyxavier.github.io/pages/about.md

 <p class="message">
   Hi there!<br>
-  My name is John Xavier, a tech enthousiast writting some notes about programming
+  My name is John Xavier, a self taught tech enthousiast writting some notes about programming
 </p>

 ## About io_forge